-Below are links and reviews for the top Herpes Dating Sites that make it easy for you to find and date other singles with herpes.
-Even if you are not yet ready to date again, it can be very comforting and confidence building to see the profiles of the thousands of other single people with herpes who are attractive, nice and normal.
+There are a few popular Herpes Dating Online websites that make it easy for you to talk to and date other singles with genital herpes.
+Even if you are not yet ready to date again, it can be very comforting and confidence building to see the profiles of the thousands of other single people with herpes who are attractive, interesting and probably more honest that many people on regular dating sites.
 DatingWithHerpes.org does NOT endorse any particular site or service – we just try to make good information available to you so you can choose the path that is best for you.

 Below the first list of Herpes Dating Services is a list of Regular Online Dating Services where many people with herpes also date successfully.